-The Baranof Lake Trail commences from the end of the City's boardwalk from the Townsite and extends another 2,000 feet uphill to Baranof Lake on State land, gaining approximately 200 feet in elevation above the Bay.
+The Baranof Lake Trail commences from the end of the City's board-walk from the Townsite and extends another 3/8ths of a mile uphill to Baranof Lake, gaining approximately 200 feet in elevation above the Bay.
 Visitors arriving by boat or seaplane, whose numbers increase annually and now exceed 5,000 persons per year, can walk up the ramp to the City's boardwalk and then up the Lake Trail.
 Most of the trail is over worn ground cover, in some areas covered in exposed roots and others deteriorating to mud or pools after heavy rains.
 Some areas feature improvements consisting of gravel or wooden plank runners which are in various stages of deterioration.
 One 800' segment of raised boardwalk rises over a swampy area and was improved with a strong, raised-trestle boardwalk with railings, constructed in 2004 by STW at the request of Baranof Property Owners Association (BPOA).

-With a protected harbor, dock facilities, free public bathhouse, and fresh water, Baranof Warm Springs is one of the more popular marine destinations in the Chatham Strait area.
 Baranof Lake is a recognized recreational jewel within the Tongass National Forest.
 Without use of a seaplane, the Baranof Lake Trail is the only means of access to it.
 The Grotto is now of national, even international fame; nowhere else is there a natural hot spring beneath a canopy of forest, a few feet from whitewater rapids of a river canyon.

-The cost of mobilizing materials and labor is significantly higher to the isolated town site 30 miles due east of Sitka.
-The DNR's Area Plan calls for maintain the scenic value and protecting the trail , but the State has not performed maintenance.
-The many visitors drawn to these attractions cause erosion, but few commercial operators adhere to use fee regulations.
-Better signage and peer enforcement could increase commercial use revenues, especially if funds were designated toward trail maintenance.
+The trails are located on land conveyed to the State of Alaska, but the City and Borough of Sitka retains an easement on the trails and is the responsible land manager.
+The many visitors drawn to these attractions cause erosion, and its remote location increases mobilization costs.
 The scope, details and improvement costs to the Baranof Lake Trail should be made in consultation with experts and interested representatives of the City, USDA FS and the BPOA.

-State of Alaska, City & Borough of Sitka, Baranof Property Owners Association (BPOA)
+Forest Service, City & Borough of Sitka, Baranof Property Owners Association

-Cost Estimate
+> Cost Estimate

-ITEMS TOTAL Sadie Lake 489'
+ITEMS TOTAL

 Mobilization, Design, Admin \$68,626

 Tread \$70,180

 Crossings \$112,100

-Signs and Information \$3,400 TONGASS NATIONAL FOREST
+Signs and Information \$3,400

-Unaccounted Items \$38,146 TONGASS NATIONAL FOREST CE
+Unaccounted Items \$38,146

 Total Project Cost \$187,462

-6 V OF AUGUA

-Baranof Lake 141' Sitka
+Baranof Lake 141'